In this guide, I’ll show you how to create simple and advanced web 2.0 backlinks.

-* I highly recommend you schedule these posts out through the month(s).
-This way you will have fresh content being published on the web 2.0s, which makes them even more natural.
+* I highly recommend you schedule these posts throughout the month(s).
+This way, you will have fresh content being published on the web 2.0s, which makes them even more natural.
 One new post per month on your web 2.0 properties is plenty.
-If you schedule out your posts for the next 6 months or so, Google will love your web 2.0 and you will never have to worry about it getting deleted or anything like that.
+If you schedule out your posts for the next 6 months or so, Google will love your web 2.0, and you will never have to worry about it getting deleted or anything like that.

 Step 6: Post or Schedule Your Seed Article